aminemaslak/TodoList/README.md

 ## What I did and Some Key Points :
 I’m not sure which language I should use, but since the subject of the test is in English, I will proceed in English.
 First of all, I want to express my gratitude for this opportunity.
 It has been a challenging and valuable experience for me and for my development.
 Thank you all.
+*************************************
+I encountered some challenges with NestJS, as it was my first time using it—I had only worked with Node.js before.
+I had to invest time in learning and understanding NestJS before I could effectively use it.
+Although I initially considered using familiar technologies like Angular, CSS, and JavaScript, I decided to embrace the opportunity to work with new tools and stick to the project's requirements.

+Additionally, what I developed is a dynamic and real-time Todo app.
+For example, if you open multiple browsers with the same Todo list and modify or delete a task in one browser, the changes will be reflected in the other browsers as well.
+I found this feature quite exciting, as it was a new experience for me and something I had never done before.

 Let’s get to the point: